Breast Surgery

 Reduction mammoplasty (breast reduction) is a surgical procedure aimed at reducing overly large or a sagging breast to a more comfortable shape and size.

 You may suffer pain in the breasts, shoulders, lower neck or back, you may also have discomfort during physical activity.
-Breast reduction surgery minimises these problems, enhances the posture and helps improve your overall appearance and self-esteem.
+Breast reduction surgery may assist with these problems or concerns.

 A consultation with Dr Preketes is the first step in considering breast reduction surgery.
 You should discuss your goals and expectations.
 Dr Preketes will explain to you whether this procedure is right for you.
 Special examination techniques such as breast ultrasounds or mammograms may be required before the final decision.
 You should always keep in mind that the desired result is improvement, not perfection.